 SleekView for WP Event Manager: events as customizable tables

 Read the event_listing post type and pivot start date, location, organizer, and registration count into proper columns.
-Sort, filter, and inline-edit event status across many events at once.
+Sort, filter, and inline-edit event status across many events at once during a busy season.

 ♾️ Lifetime License available